-Procedure Comments Review the policies, procedures, and processes related to foreign correspondent financial institution account relationships, including foreign digital asset service providers.
-Evaluate the adequacy of the policies, procedures, and processes.
-Assess whether the controls are adequate to reasonably protect the U.S. DD from money laundering and terrorist financing.
-From a review of MIS and internal risk- rating factors, determine whether the U.S. DD effectively identifies and monitors foreign correspondent financial institution account relationships, particularly those that pose a higher risk for money laundering.
-3. If the U.S. DD has a standardized foreign correspondent agreement, review a sample agreement to determine whether each party's responsibilities, products, and services provided, and allowable third- party usage of the correspondent account, are covered under the contractual arrangement.
-If the U.S. DD does not have a standardized agreement, refer to the transaction testing examination procedures.
-4. Determine whether the U.S. DD's system for monitoring foreign correspondent financial institution account relationships for suspicious activities, and for reporting suspicious activities, is adequate given the
+Procedure Comments processes related financial institution including foreign providers.
+Evaluation policies, proceds whether the correasonably protestical processing process cies, procedures, and and to foreign correspondent tion account relationships, and digital asset service the adequacy of the tures, and processes.
+Assess atrols are adequate to ect the U.S. DD from any and terrorist financing. rating factors, d DD effectively foreign correspondence account relation of MIS and internal risk- etermine whether the U.S. identifies and monitors ondent financial institution aships, particularly those her risk for money correspondent a agreement to de party's responsisservices provide party usage of tare covered und arrangement.
+It a standardized a has a standardized foreign agreement, review a sample etermine whether each libilities, products, and ed, and allowable thirdhe correspondent account, ler the contractual of the U.S. DD does not have agreement, refer to the ng examination procedures.
+4. Determine whet for monitoring financial institution for suspicious a her the U.S. DD's system foreign correspondent tion account relationships activities, and for reporting rities, is adequate given the

-Pr ocedure Comments
+Procedure Comments

 U.S. DD's size, complexity, location, and

 types of customer relationships.

 5. If appropriate, for additional guidance refer

 to the core examination procedures,

 "Office of Foreign Assets Control".

-Tr ansaction Testing
+Transaction Testing

 6. On the basis of the U.S. DD's risk

 assessment of its foreign correspondent

 activities, as well as prior examination and

 audit reports, select a sample of higher-risk

 foreign correspondent financial institution

 account relationships.
 The higher-risk

 sample should include relationships with

 foreign financial institutions located in

 jurisdictions that do not cooperate with

 international AML efforts and in other

 jurisdictions that the U.S. DD has

 determined pose a higher risk.
 From the

 sample selected, perform the following

 examination procedures:

-• Review a foreign correspondent
+Review a foreign correspondent

 agreement or contract that delineates

-each party's responsibilities and the products and services provided.
+each party's responsibilities and the

+products and services provided.

-Review U.S. DD statements for
+Review U.S. DD statements for foreign a group and and accounts and account accounts and accounts a contract and account acco

 foreign correspondent accounts and, as

 necessary, specific transaction details.

-Compare expected transactions with
+Compare expected transactions with actual activity.

-actual activity.

 Determine whether actual activity is

 consistent with the nature of the

 customer's business.
 Identify any

 unusual or suspicious activity.

-• Review large or unusual transactions to
+Review large or unusual transactions to

 determine their nature.
 As necessary,

 obtain and review copies of credit or

 debit advices, general ledger tickets,

 and other supporting documentation.

 Analyze transactions to identify

 behavior indicative of nested accounts,

-Procedure Comments intermediary or clearing agent services, or other services for third-party foreign financial institutions that have not been clearly identified.
-7. On the basis of examination procedures completed, including transaction testing, form a conclusion about the adequacy of policies, procedures, and processes associated with foreign correspondent financial institution relationships.
+ochavior mulcative of nested accounts,

+Procedure Comments

+intermediary or clearing agent services,

+or other services for third-party foreign

+financial institutions that have not been

+clearly identified.

+7. On the basis of examination procedures

+completed, including transaction testing,

+form a conclusion about the adequacy of

+policies, procedures, and processes

+associated with foreign correspondent

+financial institution relationships.